ECNU-SII/Continual-NExT/README.md

 ## Introduction

-Continual-next is a continuous learning system for **Large Foundation Modals(LFMs)** developed based on the ms-swift framework, focusing on the catastrophic forgetting of LFMs in the process of continual evolution.
-It integrates multiple modalities, multiple models, multiple tuning paradigms, and multiple continual learning(CL) methods, and allows them to be freely combined to assist researchers in developing new methods to solve **the trade-off between stability and plasticity**.
+Continual-NExT is a continual learning benchmark for **Large Foundation Modals (LFMs)** developed based on the ms-swift framework, focusing on the catastrophic forgetting of LFMs in the process of continual evolution.
+It integrates multiple modalities, multiple models, multiple tuning paradigms, and multiple continual learning (CL) methods, allowing researchers to freely combine these components in developing new methods to solve **the trade-off between stability and plasticity** in LFMs.

-In addition to using the datasets supported by the ms-swift framework, Continual-next also supports interfaces for continuous fine-tuning of public and private datasets.
-In addition, we also provide a new open source dataset based on Large Language Models(LLMs) **continuous news knowledge evolution** to help everyone better understand the continuous evolution process of LLMs.
+In addition to using the datasets supported by the ms-swift framework, Continual-NExT also supports interfaces for continual fine-tuning of public and private datasets.
+In addition, we also provide a new open-source dataset based on Large Language Models (LLMs) **Continual-News Knowledge Evolution** to help researchers better understand the continual evolution process of LLMs.

-In summary, our system:
+In summary, our benchmark includes the following advantages:

-**• Flexibility:** free combination and support for multiple model architectures, efficient fine-tuning paradigms, and anti-forgetting methods.
+**• Scalability:** Easily scales to accommodate multiple large language models (LLMs), large multimodal models (LMMs), parameter-efficient fine-tuners, and diverse datasets.

-**• Convenience:** plug and play with one line of code.
+**• Flexibility:** Supports the flexible combination of diverse model architectures, parameter-efficient fine-tuning paradigms, and anti-forgetting methods.

-**• Scalability:** can expand multiple LLMs, LMMs, Peft Tuners, and Datasets.
+**• Convenience:** Enables seamless usage with a one-command "plug-and-train" interface.

-**• Strong developability:** develop new anti-forgetting methods.
+**• Extensibility:** Provides strong support and adaption of novel anti-forgetting methods.

 ## Installation